 "He spoofed current events, but the comedy had layers and a deeper truth to it," Big Boi added.
 "He didn't seek out the biggest artists, but he looked for the ones that were dope and put them in interesting settings."

 Debuting in 2003, Chappelle's Show emerged towards the tail end of the underground boom, but the comic had quietly been a part of the Soulquarian scene for years.
-He initially met his current manager Corey Smyth (who also manages Vince Staples and Chad Hugo) at a De La Soul and Talib Kweli concert at Kenyon College in the late 90s.
+He initially met his current business partner Corey Smyth (who also manages Vince Staples and Chad Hugo) at a De La Soul and Talib Kweli concert at Kenyon College in the late 90s.

 Through a serendipitous twist of circumstance, Chappelle and Smyth reconnected in the Village one evening.
 The former breezed by on his skateboard about to do a set at the nearby Comedy Cellar on Macdougal.
 While Smyth talking on the phone on a corner outside Electric Ladyland Studios, killing time between the now-canonical sessions that featured The Roots, Talib Kweli, Common, D'Angelo, Erykah Badu, Mos Def, and J Dilla.
 Within a few months, Chappelle was doing Nelson Mandela and Rick James impersonations on the Reflection Eternal album (Kweli was then-managed by Smyth).
 After Comedy Central green-lit Chappelle's Show, it was inevitable that he turned to Smyth to book the musical guests.

 "We developed a pitch to artists where we said that we didn't want them to do their single," Smyth says.
 "We wanted them to pick a B-Side or something that didn't necessarily have label support, so that they'd have the opportunity to create a music video or find the ideal landscape to perform the song."